HackTricks-wiki/hacktricks/linux-unix/linux-environment-variables.md

 The **global variables **will be** inherited **by **child processes**.

-You can create a Global variable for your current session doing:
+You can create a global variable for your current session doing:

 ```bash
 export MYGLOBAL="hello world"